Bell violation for unknown continuous-variable states

-and in the figure the discretely (polarization) entangled photon in mode $t$ is heading northwest (NW) and the continuously (momentum) entangled photon in mode $\bar{t}$ is heading southeast (SE), illustrated by the red paths in Fig.~\ref{scheme}.
-The auxiliary photon pair has exactly the same state
+The discretely (polarization) entangled photon in mode $t$ is heading northwest (NW) and the continuously (momentum) entangled photon in mode $\bar{t}$ is heading southeast (SE), illustrated by the red paths in Fig.~\ref{scheme}.
+The goal of our following analysis is to propose a Bell test, namely, measuring various correlations in terms of joint probabilities, for such a discrete-continuum entangled state regardless of what is known or not known about the continuous-space photon in mode $\bar{t}$ and whether it is accessible or not to direct measurement.

-with the discretely entangled photon in mode $a$ heading SW and the continuously entangled photon in mode $\bar{a}$ heading NE, illustrated by the blue paths in Fig.~\ref{scheme}.